LukasKastern/lukaskastern.github.io/index.md

 ## Introduction

 Welcome to my page!
 My name's Lukas.
-I'm a self taught Systems Developer located in Berlin, Germany.
+I'm a self-taught Systems Developer located in Berlin, Germany.
 On this site you can find my past experience and some of the projects I've worked on.

 ## Experience